Britain's golden haul is best since 1908

 Budapest's withdrawal from bidding for the 2024 summer Olympics, a process already marred by a string of exits, highlights the need for changes to the Games model, insiders say.

-LONDON Britain is celebrating its biggest haul of Olympic gold since 1908 at a London Games that just keeps on giving for a host nation once famed for its love of plucky losers and heroic failures.
+LONDON Britain celebrated its biggest haul of Olympic gold since 1908 on Tuesday at a London Games that just keeps on giving for a host nation once famed for its love of plucky losers and heroic failures.

-Yorkshire in the north of England can claim more gold medals than Britain's archrival Australia who have won just three so far.

-With five full days remaining, Britain had taken 22 golds and 47 medals from 13 sports, if track and road cycling are considered separately.
+With more than five full days remaining, Britain had taken 21 golds and 46 medals from 13 sports, if track and road cycling are considered separately.
 Britain is third in the medals table.

 "This has really turned into a golden summer for Team GB and for the whole of the UK," Prime Minister David Cameron told reporters.